Stephen R. Bradley: Political career

 In June 1780, Bradley was appointed state's attorney for Cumberland County, Vermont.
 He held the positions of register of probate and town clerk, and in 1783 he served as county judge.
 He also served for seven years in the Vermont House of Representatives in the 1780s.
 He was speaker of the Vermont House of Representatives during 1785.

 Bradley continued to be given additional responsibility in the militia.
 Appointed a first lieutenant in August 1780, he was promoted to colonel as commander of the 1st Regiment in October.
 He was later promoted to brigadier general as commander of the 8th Brigade, and served until 1791.

 He served as judge of the Vermont Superior Court during the 1780s, and of the Vermont Supreme Court in 1788.
 Bradley was instrumental in settling Vermont's boundary disputes with New Hampshire.
 Vermont became part of the United States on March 4, 1791.
 Bradley and Moses Robinson were elected by the state legislature to be the first to fill Vermont's two senate seats.
 In 1791, he entered the United States Senate and supported the anti-administration faction.
 Defeated for reelection in 1794, he returned to Westminster and was active in law and local politics, serving on the town council.

-Reelected as a Jeffersonian candidate to the United States Senate in 1800, he served as President pro tempore of the Senate from the end of 1801 to near the end of 1802.
+Bradley tried to return to the U.S. Senate in 1800 and lost to incumbent Elijah Paine.
+However, when Paine resigned after being appointed as a judge the following year, Bradley ran for the open seat and won against William Chamberlain.
+He served as President pro tempore of the Senate from the end of 1801 to near the end of 1802.
 After he was reelected in 1807, he served as the presiding officer again for a couple of weeks in the 1808-1809 period.

 Bradley is credited with writing the Twelfth Amendment to the United States Constitution, which was passed by Congress in 1803 and ratified in 1804.
 Although a Democratic-Republican, he was opposed to the War of 1812.

 After retiring from the Senate in 1813, he retired from politics and returned to Westminster.
 He lived there for five years, and in 1818 he moved to Walpole, New Hampshire where he lived for the rest of his life.
 His Walpole house is listed on the National Register of Historic Places.